NamPNQ/emacs.d/README.md

 My Emacs configuration and packages management

- - Run `sudo make deps` to install dependencies
+ - Run `make deps` to install dependencies
  - Start emacs and wait for packages installation